marcagve18/Image2Text-UPF/README.md

 ## 4. Initial idea : ViT & GPT2

-First of all we started by gathering information about the state of the art models that were performing better in image captioning.
-These have complex architectures that we considered to be out of the scope of the project, due to lack of time and advanced knowledge.
+When we started by gathering information about the state of the art models that were performing better in image captioning we were highly surprised by the results that they manage to obtain.
+However, these have complex architectures that we considered to be out of the scope of the project, due to lack of time and advanced knowledge.

 While we were looking for less complex but still performant models, we came across with `ViT + GPT2`.
-This model combines two different kind of transformers, **visual transformers** for extracting the features of the image (ViT encoder), and the **usual transformers** used by GPT2 in order to generate the captions.
+This model combines two different kind of transformers, **visual transformers** for extracting the features of the image (ViT encoder), and the **usual transformers** used by [GPT2](https://huggingface.co/gpt2) in order to generate the captions.

-This was our first approach, trying to combine pre-trained `ViT` and `GPT2` to generate captions.
+Our first approach was to try to combine pre-trained `ViT` and `GPT2` to generate captions.
 Unfortunately, there was little information about how these were combined and specificallly about how to implement the visual transformer in pytorch.
 Despite this, we considered that keeping GPT2 as the decoder would provide good results, so kept it but changed the image encoder.

 ## 5. VGG & GPT2

-`VGG` was a well known architecture by us, since we had previously worked with simple versions of it in the lab sessions.
+[`VGG`](https://arxiv.org/pdf/1409.1556.pdf) was a well known architecture by us, since we had previously worked with simple versions of it in the lab sessions.
 Therefore, we thought it was a good starting point to use it for extracting the image features.
 The models used in this architecture were `VGG16` and `GPT2-Small`.

 In order to join them to have the final "encoder-decoder" architecture we had to do two main modifications.